sierra-alpha/ZSH_Custom/README.md

 ![](documentation/batteryPromptColour.png)

-Hope fully thats self explanatory, only works for macOS currently but easy to modify the battery_prompt_colour.zsh as per the comments found in it.
+Hopefully thats self explanatory, only works for macOS currently but easy to modify the battery_prompt_colour.zsh as per the comments found in it.
 Feel free to open up a pull request if you implement it.

 ## Runc

-`Runc` is a little script to make, run and then remove the executable file, it takes a c or cpp file as an argument and compiles it and runs it.
+`Runc` is a little script to make, run and then remove the executable file, it takes a c or cpp filename without the extension (very important or it will delete your source code after running it) as an argument and compiles it and runs it.
 Full credit to [Ben Allen](https://github.com/bballenn).

 ## Github Create Repo

 use `ghrc <username> <reponame> -p -d <description>`

-``-p                = use this option to set github repo as private -d (optional)     = a description and requires a description after it``
+`-p`             = use this option to set github repo as private
+`-d` (optional)  = a description and requires a description after it

 to create a repo online at github, it will prompt you to enter your password.